How to Sponsor an H-1B Visa Employee in 7 Steps

 If you use a Prevailing Wage Determination from the National Prevailing Wage Center, you are given safe-harbor status.
 This means that if your chosen wage is questioned, the Wage and Hour Division of the Department of Labor will not challenge the validity of the prevailing wage, provided that you applied it properly using the correct geographic location, occupation, and skills required.

-The United States Citizenship and Immigration Services (USCIS) limits the number of H-1B visas granted each year, currently to 65,000.
-Employers looking to enter the lottery must file an electronic registration.
-You must also pay a $10 fee.
-By March 31 each year, the USCIS notifies employers if they were randomly selected in the lottery.
+USCIS limits the number of H-1B visas granted each year, currently to 65,000.
+Employers looking to enter the lottery must file an electronic registration and pay a $10 fee.
+By March 31 each year, USCIS notifies employers if they were randomly selected in the lottery.

 Here’s the information you need to provide when registering for the lottery as an employer: